-Investor Qualifications.
-Each prospective investor in the Fund will be required to certify that it is an "accredited investor" within the meaning of Rule 501 under the Securities Act of 1933, as amended (the "Securities Act").
-The criteria for qualifying as an "accredited investor" are set forth in the investor application that must be completed by each prospective investor.
-In addition, Shares are generally being offered only to investors that are either (i) U.S. persons for U.S. federal income tax purposes or (ii) non-U.S. persons that meet eligibility standards as defined by the Fund pursuant to applicable law in the relevant jurisdictions.
-Investors who meet such qualifications are referred to in this Prospectus as "Eligible Investors."
-Existing Shareholders who request to purchase additional Shares (other than in connection with the DRIP (as defined below)) will be required to qualify as Eligible Investors prior to the additional purchase.
+Investor Qualifications. .
+Shares are generally being offered only to investors that are either (i) U.S. persons for U.S. federal income tax purposes or (ii) non-U.S. persons that meet eligibility standards as defined by the Fund pursuant to applicable law in the relevant jurisdictions.
+Investors who meet such qualifications are referred to in the Fund's subscription documents and this Prospectus as "Eligible Investors."